Simple versus Optimal Contracts: Introduction

 \begin{theorem*}[See Section \ref{sec:robustness}] For every outcome set, action set, action costs, and expected action rewards, a linear contract maximizes the principal's worst-case expected payoff, where the worst case is over all reward distributions with the given expectations. \end{theorem*}

 \paragraph{Approximation guarantees.} Our second contribution is to conduct \emph{the first study of simple contracts from an approximation perspective}.
 Studying the worst-case approximation guarantees of classic microeconomic mechanisms---linear contracts in this case---has been a fruitful approach in other areas of algorithmic game theory.
 Applying this approach, we achieve a \emph{complete and tight} analysis of the approximation landscape for linear contracts.
-For each of the four main parameters of the principal-agent model---number of actions $n$, number of outcomes $m$, range of expected rewards ${R_i}$, and range of costs ${c_i}$---we give tight approximation guarantees in that parameter, which apply uniformly across the other three parameters:
+Our analysis shows that \emph{linear contracts are approximately optimal except in pathological cases, which have many actions, a big spread of expected rewards among actions, and a big spread of costs among actions, simultaneously.} Concretely, in the pathological cases we construct for our lower bounds (see e.g.~Theorem \ref{thm:lower-bound} in Section \ref{sec:linear-contracts}), the expected rewards of actions $a_1,a_2,a_3,\dots$ are $1,\sfrac{1}{\epsilon}, \sfrac{1}{\epsilon^2},\dots$ for vanishing $\epsilon$, and the costs are likewise ``exploding'' and tailored such that the difference between the exponentially large expected reward and exponentially large cost of the $i$th action is roughly $i$.
+The following summarizes our findings more formally:

-\begin{theorem*}[See Section \ref{sec:linear-contracts}] \itnote{ Let $\rho$ denote the worst-case ratio between the expected principal payoff under an optimal contract and under the best linear contract.
+\begin{theorem*}[See Section \ref{sec:linear-contracts}] Let $\rho$ denote the worst-case ratio between the expected principal payoff under an optimal contract and under the best linear contract.
 Then \begin{itemize}[topsep=0ex,itemsep=0ex,parsep=0ex] \item [(a)] Among principal-agent settings with $n$ actions, $\rho=n$.

 \item [(b)] Among settings where the ratio of the highest and lowest expected rewards is~$H$,~$\rho=\Theta(\log H)$.

 \item [(c)] Among settings where the ratio of the highest and lowest action costs is~$C$, $\rho=\Theta(\log C)$.